shawnduong18/ucsd-parking-dashboard/README.md

 One of the most common frustrations for myself during my time at San Diego was driving and finding parking.

-This project started as a data cleaning challenge and grew into a full interactive web dashboard with a machine learning model behind it.
+This project started as a data visualization challenge and transformed into a full interactive web dashboard with a machine learning model behind it.
 By the end, it became a tool that lets any UCSD commuter enter their destination, arrival time, and permit type, and get a ranked prediction of which nearby lots are most likely to have open spaces.

 ---